- GROUP Survivorship

 Current Fellows

-The current COSA Survivorship Fellows will focus on priority research projects that will advance COSA's Financial Toxicity Roadmap to Reducing Financial Toxicity Experienced by People Affected by Cancer.
+The COSA Survivorship Fellows: Financial Toxicity are focused on priority research projects that will advance COSA's Financial Toxicity Roadmap to Reducing Financial Toxicity Experienced by People Affected by Cancer.

 | Ashleigh Sharman |